learn2therm/PairProphet/docs/component_docs.md

 **Use case**:

-        Uses test dataframe to evaluate the performance of the model and return a vector of Boolean predictions.
-Also creates a .txt file for the user to assess performance
+        Uses test csv to evaluate the performance of the model and return a vector of Boolean predictions.
+Also creates a .txt file for the user to assess performance as well as a csv with results.

 **Code**: